EBZebra/docs/edge/source/guide/configreference.md

 	<HTTP_Proxy value="http://my.proxy.com:8080"/>

 ### HTTPS_Proxy
-Specifies the HTTPS Proxy settings to use in the format URL:port.
-Note that this setting only applies to the Zebra WebKit engine, proxy settings for the Internet Explorer engine are picked up from the Windows connection manager.
-Leave this field blank to not use a proxy.
-Not supported on Windows Mobile/Windows CE, use HTTP_Proxy instead.
-Only supported on Windows Mobile/CE using the Zebra Webkit.
+Specifies the URL and port number for the HTTPS proxy.
+Leave this field blank if no proxy is to be used.
+Applies to the Zebra WebKit engine on WM/CE devices and to the stock webkit on Android.
+Supported on WM/CE only when Zebra Webkit is used.
+Not otherwise supported on WM/CE; use HTTP_Proxy instead.

 **Possible Values**